peterzieba/5Vpld/README.md

 * To generate a .JED file for these devices, you will need the fitters.
 While WinCUPL has fitters within it, a much more updated version of the fitters is available inside of Atmel Prochip from <a href="https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources">Microchip's website</a>

 ## Other CPLD Parts (ATF750, ATF1500)
 * These parts do not support JTAG and are a bit more expensive, so they haven't been tried.
+You'll need an EPROM programmer that supports these.
 * In theory the ATF1500 fitter should work fine under Wine and so if fed with a netlist it should work.
 This means either CUPL.EXE or in theory Yosys with the right techmap could work.
 * I believe CUPL should be able to generate a .JED directly for the ATF750 without a fitter.

 # Reversing a JED file back into logic equations
-* By hand
+Finally, if one is able to read a .JED out of a device, this can be reversed back into equations.
+These devices all have security fuses, however, which can disable any ability to read out the device.
+Given a .JED file, the following approaches can be taken to arrive at the equations:
+* By hand, comparing the .JED file to the fusemap / macrocells in the datasheet.
 * JED2EQN.EXE
 * MAME can be compiled with a utility called jedutil